Northwest Folklife: Events, performances, and participation

 Each year, the festival spotlights a particular ethnic community or folk tradition through the Cultural Focus program.
 In recent years, these cultural focuses have included maritime culture, Arab-American life, the Urban Indian, Bulgarian Culture and the passing of cultural traditions from generation to generation.
 The most recent Cultural Focus programs include the Traditional Roots of Hip Hop, Echoes of Aztlan and Beyond and Youth Rising.
 The festival has over 20 stages, large and small, set up throughout the Seattle Center grounds, which feature mostly local acts organized by the festival.
 Like the volunteers who support the festival, they perform without compensation.
 Many of the venues, notably the Armory and the nearby Fisher Pavilion, are set up for participatory dancing.

 The festival grounds also include extensive space for music jams and drum circles.
 Many attendees from across Washington state, Oregon and British Columbia, come to Northwest Folklife annually to play music with friends.

 Blackbird Raum busking at the Folklife Festival.

 The festival also has buskers (or street performers) who come to the festival from all over and perform along the Seattle Center walkways.
 The buskers include musicians, jugglers, circus performers, and magicians, and vary in age, style, and professionalism, all playing for donations from the crowds.
-Festival organizers recently began asking that buskers donate 15% of their earnings (from any tips or CD sales) to the festival, which is the same asked of vendors.
+As of 2025, festival organizers asked that buskers donate 20% of their earnings (from any tips or CD sales) to the festival.

 The performances featured both on and off stage expand on what the term "folk" means.
 Traditional folk music from all over the world is performed, along with rockabilly, Balkan brass, folk punk, jug band, and other music that defies categorization.
 Dance performances include international folk dancing (including Morris dancing) as well as swing and blues.

 The festival is also a place where people can simply hang out and enjoy the (usually sunny) Memorial Day Weather.
 The giant fountain in the center of Seattle Center serves as a water park.
 Since the festival is open to all, people often come to picnic, sunbathe, or just enjoy the grounds.